Asbury: Preparation for a Lifetime

 Why, with all the options available to them, did every one of them come to Asbury?
 They were all seeking programs that would provide excellent training.
 Their majors have been diverse yet Asbury’s dedication of the very best in all schools of study has given each of them the highest level of preparation for his or her future.

 They were also seeking the spiritually enriching environment to mature in their Christian as well as vocational walk.
 Their experiences of Asbury have gone beyond academia.
 Short-term mission opportunities are abundant and all of them have taken part in the global outreach offered through both missions organizations on campus and endeavors headed by faculty.
 On-campus employment options have taught a valuable work ethic.
 Area churches embrace students as family.
-Asbury College is truly an example of a whole community raising a child (no matter how old they get, there are still your child).
+Asbury College is truly an example of a whole community raising a child (no matter how old they get, they are still your child).

 They did not just enroll in Asbury College; four out of five graduated.
 And the fifth, Suzanne is now a senior and will be in the first graduating class of Asbury University.
 That is testimony not just to their achievements, but to the dedication and involvement of the professors and staff of Asbury.
-Unlike large university settings, the professors at Asbury know their students by name and are committed to providing best of teaching in every class.
+Unlike large university settings, the professors at Asbury know their students by name and are committed to providing the best of teaching in every class.
 They care.

 What would I say to a parent whose son or daughter is considering Asbury?
 If your student is serious about encountering Christ and being challenged to grow in faith as well as the highest level of preparation for vocational goals, Asbury University just might be the direction in which God is leading.